sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/serving-sparkmllib-models.rst

-Serving Spark MLlib Models
+Scoring using Apache Spark ML Models
 ===========================

-Fire Insights creates Apache Spark MLlib models.
-These models get saved as files on the File System.
+Fire Insights creates Apache Spark ML models.
+These models can be saved as files on the File System.

 NodeModelSave saves the Spark ML models as files.
 It uses the Spark interfaces to save the model.